Omar-Ali-Portfolio/Spatial-Data-Projects/README.md

-# Omar Spatial & Statistical Data Portfolio
+# Spatial Data Projects

-This repository contains statistical and spatial data analysis work completed using R and spatial statistics tools as part of GIS and data analysis coursework.

-The focus of this repository is on applying, interpreting, and communicating statistical methods commonly used in spatial and geographic analysis.
+This repository contains spatial and statistical data analysis work completed using R, RStudio, and spatial statistics tools.
+The projects focus on applying statistical methods to spatial and non-spatial datasets and clearly documenting analytical results.

+The work is organized to separate analysis code from finalized reports for clarity and readability.

 ---

+## Repository Structure

+### R-RStudio
+This folder contains R and R Markdown files used for data processing, exploratory analysis, statistical testing, and basic spatial operations.

+Typical tasks include:
+- Data cleaning and transformation
+- Exploratory data analysis (EDA)
+- Statistical testing and modeling
+- Plotting and visualization
+- Introductory spatial operations

+Files may include both `.Rmd` source files and exported PDF outputs.

+---

+### Spatial-Data-Reports
+This folder contains finalized PDF reports documenting statistical and spatial analysis projects.
+Each report presents the analytical workflow, results, and interpretation.

-## Topics Covered
+Topics covered include:

-The reports in this repository cover:

 - Probability distributions
 - Sampling techniques
 - Confidence intervals
 - Hypothesis testing
-- Correlation analysis
-- Linear regression
+- Correlation and regression
 - Analysis of variance (ANOVA)
-- Spatial autocorrelation using GeoDa
+- Spatial autocorrelation (GeoDa)

-Each PDF documents the analysis, results, and interpretation.

 ---

-## Tools Used
+## Tools & Technologies

-- R (statistical analysis)
+- R
+- RStudio
-- GeoDa (spatial autocorrelation)
+- GeoDa
-- Statistical methods for spatial and non-spatial data
+- Statistical and spatial analysis methods
-- Data interpretation and reporting
+- Data visualization and reporting

 ---

 ## Notes

-- Work is presented as PDF reports rather than raw scripts
-- Some analyses integrate spatial and non-spatial statistical methods
-- Emphasis is on analytical reasoning and result interpretation
+- Emphasis is placed on analytical reasoning and interpretation
+- Reports are presented as PDFs for clarity and portability
+- Data sources and methods are described within individual files

 ---

 ## About Me

 GIS major with a Computer Science & Engineering minor at The Ohio State University.
-Interested in GIS analytics, spatial statistics, and data-driven decision making.
+Interested in spatial analytics, GIS data analysis, and data-driven decision making.

-For Python-based analysis and GIS scripting, see my Python Projects repository.
+For scripting and algorithm-based spatial analysis, see my Python Projects repository.
+For spatial databases and SQL workflows, see my SQL/PostGIS Projects repository.